 Will your phone work in the Grand Canyon?

-Cell service is extremely limited in Grand Canyon.
-You should not expect to get service although there will be some spots you might find it.
+Cell service is extremely limited in the park.
+You should not expect to get service, although there will be some spots you might find it.

 Can you stay overnight at the bottom of the Grand Canyon?